-Steps taken by the constitution to make the Third -tier of Democracy more powerful and effective are:
+Steps taken by the constitution to make the third -tier of Democracy more powerful and effective are:

-- Now it is mandatory to conduct regular elections to Local government. - Reservation of seats for Scheduled Castes, Scheduled Tribes and Other Backward Communities in the elected bodies and the executive heads of the Local government. - At least One-third of all positions are reserved for women. - An independent institution called the State Election Commission conducts elections. - State government share some powers and revenue with local bodies.
+- It is mandatory to conduct regular elections to the local government bodies. - Seats are reserved for the Scheduled Castes, Scheduled Tribes and Other Backward Classes - At least one-third of all positions are reserved for women - An independent institution called the State Election Commission has been created in each State to conduct panchayat and municipal elections - State government share some powers and revenue with the local bodies.

-13 Briefly explain the structure of the local government in Rural areas.
+13 Briefly explain the structure of Rural local government

-The local self-government in Rural is popularly known as Panchayati Raj, which has three level system.
+Rural local government popularly known as Panchayati Raj has three level system.